apache/druid/docs/content/querying/lookups.md

 ## List lookup names
 A `GET` to `/druid/coordinator/v1/lookups/{tier}` will return a list of known lookup names for that tier.

+# Additional API related to status of configured lookups
+These end points can be used to get the propagation status of configured lookups to lookup nodes such as historicals.

+## List load status of all lookups
+`GET /druid/coordinator/v1/lookups/status` with optional query parameter `detailed`.

+## List load status of lookups in a tier
+`GET /druid/coordinator/v1/lookups/status/{tier}` with optional query parameter `detailed`.

+## List load status of single lookup
+`GET /druid/coordinator/v1/lookups/status/{tier}/{lookup}` with optional query parameter `detailed`.

+## List lookup state of all nodes
+`GET /druid/coordinator/v1/lookups/nodeStatus` with optional query parameter `discover` to discover tiers from zookeeper or configured lookup tiers are listed.

+## List lookup state of nodes in a tier
+`GET /druid/coordinator/v1/lookups/nodeStatus/{tier}`

+## List lookup state of single node
+`GET /druid/coordinator/v1/lookups/nodeStatus/{tier}/{host:port}`

 # Internal API